 "Hubble's Next Discovery – You Decide" is part of the International Year of Astronomy (IYA), the celebration of the 400th anniversary of Galileo's observations.
 People around the world can vote to select the next object the Hubble Space Telescope will view.
-Choose from the following list of objects Hubble has never observed before and enter a drawing for one of 100 new Hubble pictures of the winning object.
+By March 1, choose from the following list of objects Hubble has never observed before and enter a drawing for one of 100 new Hubble pictures of the winning object.
 The winning image will be released between April 2 and 5, during the IYA's 100 Hours of Astronomy, a global astronomy event geared toward encouraging as many people as possible to experience the night sky.
-Vote by March 1 to swing Hubble toward your favorite target: http://youdecide.hubblesite.org/ .

 Here are your six choices:

 NGC 6334 is a place where stars are born.
 Giant clouds of gas and dust in interstellar space collapse, forming thousands of new stars.
 The hot, young stars emit high-energy radiation that causes the remaining gas to glow.
 Star-forming regions are some of the most beautiful sights in astronomy.

 NGC 6072 is called a planetary nebula, but it has nothing to do with planets.
 The nebula is really all that remains after the death of a star.
 When medium-sized stars run out of fuel, they shed their outer layers into space – something like blowing a smoke bubble amongst the stars.
 At the center rests the dying ember of the core of the star.
 Planetary nebulae can exhibit amazing and intricate structures.